andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 When we found those, they needed to be restructured so that the DBs containing the table could be queried.

 ## Post-split: EXISTS Clauses
-Post-split, the SQL below doesn't work when `users` and `posts` aren't in the same DB.
+Post-split, the SQL below doesn't work when `users` and `posts` (example models) aren't in the same DB.
 ```sql
 SELECT users.*
 FROM users